ldtteam/MinecoloniesWiki/source/buildings/university.md

 # About the University

-## Note: The Research tree is still being worked on so the images may change.
+## Note: The Research tree is still being worked on, so the images may change.

 The University is where a researcher will research various upgrades to your colony.